Plork Pineapple Sweet’n’Sour with Rice

 Drain any excess water if there is, close the pot with a lid and set aside.

-• In a pan, fry the soy chunks in 2-3 tbsp oil until golden brown on all sides.
+• In a pan, fry the soy chunks (or the tofu, cut in cubes) in 2-3 tbsp oil until golden brown on all sides.
 Transfer the chunks onto a plate and set aside.

 • In the same pan, sauté the ginger for a minute.